INTERNET RESOURCES FOR WRITERS:

 - Buzz, Balls and Hype http://mjroseblog.typepad.com/buzz_balls_hype/

-4. And every aspiring author should also go to Publisher’s Weekly http://www.publishersweekly.com/ and sign up for e newsletters in your particular field (sign up at bottom of home page).
+4. And every aspiring author should also go to Publisher’s Weekly http://www.publishersweekly.com/ and sign up for e newsletters in your particular field (sign up at bottom of home page), particularly Publisher's Lunch (free).

 FINDING AN AGENT

-Here are three great resources to consult when you start looking for an agent:
+Here are some great resources to consult when you start looking for an agent:

 1. Again, the Backspace forums: http://bksp.org